Are you overwhelmed by all the hiking shoes on the market? I can help you narrow your choices down to the best hiking shoes for men and women.

 Main Benefits:

 Most lightweight hiking shoes cut cushioning to cut weight—not the HOKA Anacapa.
 Hoka’s first hiking shoe is lightweight with maximum cushion for more comfort on the trail.
-The Anacapa also feautures a waterproof and breathable GORE-TEX membrane and premium Vibram outsoles.
+The Anacapa also features a waterproof and breathable GORE-TEX membrane and premium Vibram outsoles.
 Their tread is soft enough for good grip on solid rock but also feature some aggressive, V-shaped climbing and braking lugs that can dig into soft or loose surfaces.
-Hoka's first hiking shoe is a winner, especially if you're looking for a lightweight hiking shoe with more float than feel underfoot.
+This shoe's a winner, especially if you're looking for something light with more float than feel underfoot.
 Choose the Anacapa GTX for GORE-TEX waterproofing or the Anacapa Breeze for a lighter, more ventilated hiking shoe.

 For comparison, see my full Anacapa Mid review